SUNET/docker-sign-app/README.md

    -c, --clear            Clears the target directory after a successful build (default is to keep it) -h, --help             Prints this help
 ```

+There is a Makefile in the directory that simplifies the build.
+Just run 'make'.
+Note that this requires read access to
+the maven repository servers.
+If you don't have access, feel free to use the ready-made docker images instead.

 ## 2. Configuration
 The resources folder contains sample configuration data.
 The content of the `upload-sign-sp` folder illustrates a working example file structure to be placed in a directory specified in a suitable location reflected in the settings of the `application.properties` file in combination with the environment variable `SPRING_CONFIG_ADDITIONAL_LOCATION`.